 Minnesota State Community and Technical College welcomes high school students interested in the Post-Secondary Enrollment Options program.
-Success in college starts with successfully adjusting to college-level classes and expectations.
+Success in college starts with successfully adjusting to the college-level expectations listed below.

 To be successful in college, you need to have self-discipline, good study habits and time-management skills.
 Students in concurrent courses are held to the same standards as students in classes taught on the college campuses.
 Read your class syllabus carefully to understand what is expected of you in your class.

 Class attendance and active participation are critical to your success as a college student.
 Each instructor's attendance policy should be outlined in the course syllabus.
 It is important to be engaged in classroom discussions, ask questions and attend every class session.

 College classes are more academically challenging.
 As a general rule, you will need to spend two hours of study time for each hour you are in class.
 College students are expected to:

 Students are expected to be the sole author of their work and to acknowledge the authorship of others' work through proper citation and reference.
 Use of another person's ideas constitutes plagiarism and academic dishonesty and is prohibited conduct.
 The consequence of academic dishonesty is determined by the instructor and may include but is not limited to non-acceptance of submitted course work, failing grade on assignment, lower or failing grade in a course.
 The Academic Honesty and Integrity Policy, along with all other M State policies, can be found at www.minnesota.edu/policies/.

 You are responsible for meeting satisfactory program requirements every semester.
 This means maintaining the GPA and percentage completion requirements outlined in the M State Student Handbook.
 Failure to meet these requirements will disqualify you from the concurrent enrollment program.

 If you are experiencing problems, talk with your teacher and high school counselor right away, or call M State at 1.877.450.3322 and ask to schedule an appointment with a staff member about your concerns.